Aqua, just as their name suggests, is an elemental force

 Aqua, just as their name suggests, is an elemental force.
 Their lyrics and melodies flow out of them like the crystal clear medicine water that they are.
 Embracing their Indigenous ancestry, they proudly walk with the heartbeat of their hand drum.
 They bring a unique take on Blues music and have created their own genre, IndigiBlues; inspired by their life stories of overcoming intergenerational trauma, mental health, addictions, homelessness, and violence as an IndigiQueer person of mixed ancestry.

 Red Rhythm & Blues were so grateful to share Aqua’s tribute song, Come On Home, for the lost and stolen children, as well as the survivors of the Indian Residential School System at the Indigenous Legacy Gathering at Nathan Phillips Square.
-They have also performed for FabCollab’s Women In Song Summer Thunder, ANDPVA’s Red Revue, Native Earth’s 2Spirit Cabaret, Tkaronto’s 2Spirit PRIDE Festival, World Fusion Festival, and Vibrant Brampton’s South Asian Arts & Culture Festival since it’s inception.
+They have also performed for this year's Alianait Arts Festival in Iqaluit, Nunavut, FabCollab’s Women In Song Summer Thunder, ANDPVA’s Red Revue, Native Earth’s 2Spirit Cabaret, Tkaronto’s 2Spirit PRIDE Festival, Durham and Muskoka PRIDE, Niagara Jazz Festival, World Fusion Festival, and Vibrant Brampton’s South Asian Arts & Culture Festival since it’s inception.
 They were recently featured on Igal Hecht’s (YES TV) Path To Creation, where Aqua spoke of their inspiration to write about the most challenging experiences in their life.
 They generously share these stories with an open heart in hopes that people will not feel so alone when struggling on their journey.
-They are over the moon to be invited to perform at this year’s Alianait Arts Festival in Iqaluit, Nunavut, where they will join Inuk and diverse artists from around the world on the circumpolar stage.

 Aqua not only creates music, they actively create spaces where artists can share their original works.
 They curated for the inaugural TÅ‚abat'si Copper Box at the Confluence Concerts and showcased a plethora of LifeGiver talent.
 Aqua is a mentor to many up and coming Indigenous artists who they feel will change the world.